Lehner makes 37 saves in Sabres' 4-0 win over Senators

 Senators: Host St. Louis on Tuesday to start a four-game homestand.

-Sabres: At New Jersey on Monday.
+Sabres: Begin a stretch of five games in seven days at New Jersey on Monday.